-Without further ado, here’s the information on the Crabtree Falls trail:
+Without further ado, here’s the information on George Washington National Forest’s Crabtree Falls trail:

 - Almost four miles total from start to finish